Data Centre Cleaning Standard Class 8 (5 Micron Clean / Clinical Clean)

 A Standard For Cleanliness for all types of Data Rooms / Comms Rooms ISO 14644-1 2015 Class 8.
 This is currently best practice.

 Believe it or not, there are data centre cleaning standards, based on the international standards for cleanroom, clean zones and controlled environment (Data Rooms are controlled environments) ISO 14644-1.
 The ISO 14644-1 2015 series of standards (14644-1 to 14644-12) are a series of documents that establish various classifications for cleanliness as well as methods for testing compliance, test methods, design/constructions/start up considerations, and others.
 Click on ISO standard to see standards.
-Data Centre Cleaning Standards, Data Room Cleaning Standard and Comms Room Cleaning Standard is based on the same ISO 14644-1 2015 Class 8 as these rooms are controlled environments.
+Data Centre Cleaning Standards, Data Room Cleaning Standard and Comms Room Cleaning Standard are based on the same ISO 14644-1 2015 Class 8 standard as these rooms are controlled environments.
 ISO 14644-1 1999 has been withdrawn and replaced by ISO 14644-1 2015 the changes are described click here

 Less than optimally clean hardware can severely impact data centre performance.
 Sub-microscopic particulates can interfere with your critical equipment’s electronics, leading to hard-to-troubleshoot problems and even data loss.
 “Datacom manager focus most of there energies on the physical structure and performance of the datacom infrastructure environment (cooling, power, and equipment).
 However, today’s intricate and sensitive information technology equipment requires certain levels of control of particulate contamination.
 This is often overlooked and left unchecked to disastrous effects”.
 ASHRE 2009.
 ISO 14644-1 2015 Class 8 is the solution.